UBCFormulaElectric/Consolidated-Firmware/README.md

 brew install gcc
 ```
 To verify that `arm-none-eabi-gcc` was installed, run
-`arm-none-eabi-gcc --version`
-And likewise for the other programs.
+`arm-none-eabi-gcc --version`, and likewise for the other programs installed above.

 Then, set up the repo:
 ```
 git lfs install